 You have since been in partnerships till this point when developing a fashion brand, what are the main adjustments for you currently?

-Now it’s realised that it’s just ‘you’.
+The realisation that it’s just you now.
 You’re solely responsible for all of the decisions that’s going to be made so if things go well, it’s on you, and if things go wrong it’s also on you, so you don’t have that opportunity to shift the blame towards anyone else because everything is of your own decision making.
 There’s no shoulder to lean on.
-That’s one of the things I learnt when I decided to branch out and do this by myself.
+That’s one of the things I learned when I decided to branch out and do this by myself.
 But I took a positive approach to it.
-I anticipated mistakes as that’s natural but coming from where I come from, I’d hope that I’ve learnt from those mistakes so there’ll be more good than bad.
+I anticipated mistakes as that’s natural but coming from where I come from, I’d hope that I’ve learned from those mistakes so there’ll be more good than bad.
 If I do make mistakes, hopefully they’ll be new mistakes and even if it is an old mistake, it’ll be one that I’m able to rectify quickly.
-So far, I’ve run into a few issues mainly due to Covid-19 but I always have a plan B & C which is a mindset I’ve adopted from previous mistakes I’ve made.

 You look to introduce architectural-focused silhouettes to the man’s wardrobe; how do you aim to do this? (focus on form, function, texture?)